alexflint/process-isolation/README.md

-# Process Isolation in Python
+# Elegant Process Isolation in Pure Python

 Process isolation is a simple and elegant tool that lets you run python modules in child processes but interact with them like ordinary python modules.

+### Installation

+Process isolation is implemented in pure python so installation is simple:

+    $ pip install process_isolation

+### Quickstart

+Let's start with the hello world of process isolation:

 ```python
 from process_isolation import import_isolated